realitymediabook/realitymediabook.github.io/_chapters/chapter02.md

 RELATED CHAPTERS (in printed book): 2

+Use the memory theater analogy, which leads to the Hubs version.

 The history of AR, VR, and Reality Media.
 The timeline of the various reality media - can we turn this into a 3d diagram for the room?